Courage. Creativity. Community.

 With the significant investment which The Dow Academy has made in ICT (Information Communication Technology), Mpho’s class has a monthly video conference meeting with a class in China to help practice their Chinese language skills.
 Girls from their sister class will be coming to Botswana to attend the Annual Girls’ Conference; Mpho can’t wait.

 5th year primary is a very exciting year for Mpho as this year she gets to take the “Build your own laptop class.”
-Each year, The Dow Academy receives laptop shells and buys component parts to teach learners to build their own laptops, after which the parents can purchase at cost.
+Each year, The Dow Academy receives decommissioned laptops from across the world to teach learners to rebuild their own laptops for them to keep.
 Mpho has been saving her TDA Carats (The TDA Universe currency is the Carat- earned through work valued by our school community and self-identified by students.
 Carats are banked, earn interest, loaned and are redeemable in the TDA Universe) in order to buy her laptop at the end of the class.”

 Unity Dow is a Member of Parliament in Botswana.
 She was the Minister of International Affairs and Cooperation.
 She was also a judge of the High Court of Botswana for 11 years, before her voluntary early retirement in 2009.
 She was the first female judge of the High Court of Botswana and is the only person who has served in all the three arms of the Botswana Government.

-Unity Dow is a human-rights defender, writer and a businesswoman.
+Unity Dow is a human-rights defender, writer, farmer and a businesswoman.

 Chief Executive Officer (CEO)

-Cheshe Dow has worked in legal, compliance and operational risk management of financial services, including banking, insurance and asset management, in an advisory capacity to support Audit and Board Committee reporting and decision-making.
-Most recently, Cheshe worked in the rough diamond-trading sector based in Gaborone and London supporting the European and US markets.
-She has successfully led and delivered key strategic projects in operational efficiency, stakeholder engagement and management.
+Cheshe Dow has worked and led in legal, compliance and operational risk management of financial services.
+Before taking on the role of CEO, Cheshe worked in the rough diamond-trading sector based in Gaborone and London supporting the European and US markets.

 Cheshe is an artist, a writer and a firm believer in the opportunities presented by a holistic and inclusive approach to education in building sustainable communities.